Visual batari Basic Guide

 Step #7: |

-Remember, if you ever need to select a new version of the 2600basic.exe bB compiler under the Settings tab, you must uncheck and recheck Add bB Environment Variable and Add bB Compiler to System Path, click the Save Settings button, and it might be a good idea to close VbB and open it again.
+Remember, if you ever need to select a new version of the 2600basic.exe bB compiler under the Settings tab, you must double click on the install_win.bat file that came with it.

-Below is an introductory tutorial by Daniel Davis from Tinkernut.
+Below is an introductory video tutorial by Daniel Davis from Tinkernut.
 He said that he made several mistakes, so be aware of that when you watch it.
 He also created an installer, but it's outdated.
-Ignore the installer and get the latest files from the VbB thread at AtariAge.
-See Troubleshooting and How to 'Install' Visual batari Basic on a Windows PC for more information.
+Ignore the installer and read How to 'Install' Visual batari Basic on a Windows PC instead.

 Allows you to quickly customize VbB to your liking, so you can start having fun.
 The items on the settings page now have a brief description that pops up if you hover your mouse pointer over them, and if that isn't enough, there is a new Configuration Wizard, so make sure you have downloaded the latest version of Visual batari Basic.